crypto-king404/Quizzo/README.md

     ```
 6. **Open a pull request**.

+## 🗺️ Roadmap

+- [ ] Add support for more document formats (e.g., Word, HTML).
+- [ ] Implement user accounts for saving progress.

+## ❓ FAQs

+**Q: What document formats are supported?**
+A: Currently, Quizzo supports PDF files for document ingestion.

+## 🙏 Acknowledgments

+- Thank you to the developers of Streamlit and LangChain for their amazing libraries!

-## License
+## 📄 License

 Quizzo is licensed under the [MIT License](LICENSE).

-## Contact
+## 📬 Contact

-If you have any questions or need further assistance, please contact us at [sohancollege27@gmail.com].
+For any questions or further assistance, please reach out at [sohancollege27@gmail.com].

 ---

-Thank you for using Quizzo!
-We hope it helps you achieve your academic goals.